Return to Koh Chang Restaurants – Our Beach by Beach Guide

 At the northern end, Waree Coffee has a lovely spot on the beach next door to Klong Prao Resort, whilst near the school road, the bungalow resort, Krongtarra, has a good little cafe at the front – look out for the stylish coloured glass panels.

+In the central temple strip, Dokyaa makes a very decent blend by the 7-11 just near to the road down to Tropicana Resort, with a full menu also available including gluten free options.
 Opposite, there’s yet another branch of Marin Coffee.
-Talking of chains, further south, Amazon Coffee has a branch at the back of the PTT Garage.
+Talking of chains, further south, Amazon Coffee has a branch at the back of the PTT Garage and opposite Charlotte, coffee shop and bakery opened in 2026.

 Pawina’s down by Blue Lagoon makes her own Kombucha as well ginger beer and coconut milk yoghurt – it’s available for takeaway too so you can buy and return the bottles.